Teriks/libasm_io/library-documentation.md

-All functions in the library use the System V AMD64 ABI calling convention, even on Windows
+All functions in the library use the System V AMD64 ABI calling convention, even on Windows.

 The parameter order for integral values is: